 Hosting and data storage

-New Relic is self-hosted with co-location services called Server Central in a Tier 3 data center in Chicago and an IBM-hosted data center near Frankfurt, Germany, as well as cloud storage through Amazon AWS.
-New Relic uses standard best practices to maintain a firewall for our servers and to protect our servers from unauthorized login.
+New Relic is self-hosted with co-location services called Server Central in a Tier 3 data center in Chicago, Illinois and an IBM-hosted data center near Frankfurt, Germany, as well as cloud storage through Amazon AWS.
+We use standard best practices to maintain a firewall for our servers and to protect our servers from unauthorized login.

 All data is stored in a cluster of MySQL databases.
 New Relic data is backed up nightly, and an archive is stored at a secondary data center.